 I talk a lot about regulating self through another person, so this really filled out the underpinnings of that need for so many of my clients.
 I’m eager to keep learning how to walk it out with clients in new ways.

 I loved this call and all of the information presented.
 I was very familiar with all the types except disorganized!
 So loved the information about it.
 Also really enjoyed hearing about speech patterns.
-I have a podcast and through running it in the past couple of years have been much more tuned into speech patterns.
-I knew something was there but couldn’t really put my finger on it.
-Now I have a wonderful frame for them.
-Thank you!
+I have a podcast and through running it in the past couple of years have been much… Read more »

 I listened to the disorganized one too already!
 Loved it!
 That’s a great way to frame the discussion – thank you!